matthewabbott/terrarium-webchat/packages/vps-server/README.md

 PORT=4100
-BASE_PATH=/terrarium   # optional; defaults to empty so routes live at /api WORKER_STALE_THRESHOLD_MS=60000  # optional; heartbeat freshness window for /api/health
+BASE_PATH=/terrarium   # optional; defaults to empty so routes live at /api WORKER_STALE_THRESHOLD_MS=60000  # optional; heartbeat freshness window for /api/health LOG_CHAT_EVENTS=true  # set to false to disable chat log writes LOG_DIR=/var/log/terrarium-chat  # optional; where JSONL chat logs are written when enabled LOG_ASSISTANT_CHUNKS=false  # optional; log streaming chunks when chat logging is on
 ```

 When `BASE_PATH` is set, HTTP routes live at `<BASE_PATH>/api/*` and the WebSocket listens at `<BASE_PATH>/api/chat`.
 Leave it empty for local dev.